cyberark/Forward-AWS-logs-to-PAS/README.md

 For Security Group:
 	1. In the AWS console go to EC2 service
-	2. In the EC2 Dashboard, go to under "Network & Security", Select "Security Group"
+	2. In the EC2 Dashboard, under "Network & Security", Select "Security Group"
 	3. Locate the security group called "PTA-AWS-Solution-SG"
 	4. Go to the "Outbound" tab and update the destination IP for PTA tcp port rule to the appropriate value.